Simplified NFTs for every artist

 What I discovered:

 This stage was incredibly helpful.
-I had 5 scheduled usability tests with 5 users.
-I started with the first 2 and hit a crucial moment in the project development.
-After analyzing the data of my first 2 testers I realized some of the major features and tasks were not found or the user had a difficult time completing the task.
-I decided to take my findings and make interactions before I proceeded with my next 3 test.
-Below are my results of my first test.
+I scheduled usability tests with 5 users, and after analyzing the data from the first 2 testers, I hit a crucial moment in the project development.
+I realized that some of the major features and tasks were not easily found, and that the users had difficulty completing certain tasks.
+Based on these findings, I decided to make some improvements to the app before proceeding with my next 3 tests.
+Below are the results of my first test.

-Issue 1 (High Priority): Finding the mentors was confusing to find for the users.
+Issue 1 (High Priority): Users found it confusing to find the mentors.
 The community button housed both mentors and the community and shared one screen.
-Once the user found the mentor screen they still had trouble finding a mentor due to lack of appropriate labeling or titles to be able to find mentors or artists within the community screen.
+Once the user found the mentor screen, they still had trouble finding a mentor due to a lack of appropriate labeling or titles to identify mentors or artists within the community screen.

-Evidence: 2 of 2 participants tested on prototype were confused when trying to find the mentors in the community screen.
-The titles and icons used on the community screen were not clear enough as well.
+Evidence: 2 out of 2 participants tested on the prototype were confused when trying to find the mentors in the community screen.
+The titles and icons used on the community screen were not clear enough.

-Suggested Iteration: Seperate the two features, mentors and community using two different buttons in the navigation bar and provide their own separate screens.
+Suggested Iteration: Separate the two features, mentors and community, using two different buttons in the navigation bar and provide their own separate screens.